Nike Air Zoom Maxfly Review

 - The Nike Maxfly feels like it puts more stress on your hamstrings when you first use them, because their profile is taller and this can lead to overstriding when you first use the spikes.
 Once again, this goes away after you are familiarized with them.

-Overall I like the Nike Maxfly, mainly because they have led to fast sprinting times on my Freelap Timing System, in competitions, and they are very comfortable to use during speed training and speed endurance workouts.
+Overall I like the Nike Maxfly, mainly because they have led to fast sprinting times registered with timing gates, in competitions, and they are very comfortable to use during speed training and speed endurance workouts.

 Nike Maxfly Is Soft At Impact Yet Quick & Responsive Off The Ground